 In particular, I am convinced that we are in the middle of a transition that's as profound as when we went from the Agrarian Age to the Industrial Age.
 We must now collectively decide what comes after the Industrial Age.
-In World After Capital I am arguing that the right next age is the Knowledge Age.
+In World After Capital, I am arguing that the proper next age is the Knowledge Age.
 And that in order to get there we need to focus on the allocation of attention (rather than capital).

 Why write a book as a VC?
 Or more pointed: isn't this a distraction from finding and managing investments in startups?
 Working with startups gives me a bit of a window into the future.
 I get to see certain trends and developments before they become more widely understood.
 That puts me in a good position to write about the future.
-At the same time there is a feedback loop.
-I can make an impact not just by writing but also through investing.
+At the same time, there is a feedback loop.
+I can make an impact not just by writing, but also through investing.
 Writing about the future that I would like to see allows me to invest in companies that can help bring that future about and be successful in it.
 I am writing World After Capital because I feel compelled to do so by what I see, but I fully expect that writing the book will make me a better investor.

 One of the messages in World After Capital is that we all need to have a purpose in life.
 As we leave the Industrial Age behind, our purpose can no longer be derived from having a job (or from consuming).
 Instead, I propose we need to find a purpose that is compatible with a Knowledge Age.
 I feel incredibly fortunate to have found my purpose in investing in Knowledge Age startups and writing and speaking about why this transition is happening now and suggesting how we might go about it.

 In a strange and wonderful way much of what I have done in the past has brought me to this point.
 As a teenager in my native Germany, I fell in love with computers early in the 1980s.
-I got to work even before going to college writing software for companies.
+I got to work, even before going to college, writing software for companies.
 I studied both economics and computer science as an undergraduate student at Harvard and wrote my senior thesis about the impact of computerized trading on stock prices.
 As a consultant, I saw the impact of information systems on the automotive, airline and electric utility industries.
 As a graduate student at MIT, I once again studied both economics and computer science and wrote my dissertation about the impact of information technology on the organization of companies.
 As an entrepreneur, I co-founded an early and ultimately unsuccessful Internet healthcare company.
 And finally as an investor, I have had the good fortune of being able to invest in companies that are providing transformative digital technologies and services, including Etsy, MongoDB and Twilio.

-I am grateful for all the people who have helped me along the way, starting with my parents who wholeheartedly supported my interest in computers at at time when that was quite unusual.
+I am grateful for all the people who have helped me along the way, starting with my parents who wholeheartedly supported my interest in computers at a time when that was quite unusual.
 [More to come]